 Get a head start on college!
-If you are a qualified, motivated high school junior or senior, you can take 100- and 200-level university classes before graduation.
+If you are a qualified, motivated high school junior or senior, you can take 100- and 200-level university classes before you graduate high school.

-By participating in our Early College Program, you can earn Indiana University or Purdue University credit toward a bachelor’s degree from IUPUC, another IU campus, or thousands of other colleges and universities across the U.S. and around the world.
+By participating in our Early College Program, you can earn Indiana University credit toward a bachelor’s degree from IUPUC, another IU campus, or thousands of other colleges and universities across the U.S. and around the world.

 To accommodate your high school schedule, we offer morning, afternoon, and evening Early College classes during the fall, spring, and summer semesters.

-As an Early College student at IUPUC, you will work closely with an academic advisor to explore appropriate university courses.
-You'll also interact with and learn from knowledgeable, expert IUPUC faculty while enjoying the personal attention they provide.
+As an Early College student, you will work closely with an academic advisor to explore appropriate university courses.
+You'll also interact with and learn from our knowledgeable, expert faculty while enjoying the personal attention they provide.

 Acceptance is based on your academic motivation and ability, years completed in high school, and high school success.

-- In addition, you should have a PSAT score of 95 or above, a SAT score of 1000 (math and critical reasoning) or above, or an ACT composite score of 21 or higher.
+In addition, you should have a PSAT score of 95 or above, a SAT score of 1060 combined evidence-based reading,writing, and math, or above, or an ACT composite score of 21 or higher.

-Please apply several weeks before the beginning of the IUPUC semester during which you want to take classes.
+You should apply several weeks before the beginning of the IUPUC semester you plan on attending.

 Your application must be signed by your high school guidance counselor or principal and mailed to the Office of Recruitment and Admissions.
-A high school transcript must be submitted with the application.
+Students who need a digital or paper copy of the application may contact the Office of Recruitment and Admissions.
+A high school transcript and test scores must be submitted with the application.
 Home-schooled students are also encouraged to apply.

-You may be awarded a $400 scholarship if you submit an Early College Scholarship Application, have exceptional class rank and test scores (PSAT, SAT or ACT), a minimum of 3.0 high school cumulative GPA, and demonstrate financial need.
+You may be awarded a $600 scholarship if you submit an Early College Scholarship Application, have exceptional class rank and test scores (PSAT, SAT or ACT), and a minimum of 3.0 high school cumulative GPA.
 Scholarships are awarded based on merit, financial need, and available funds.

 You may apply for a scholarship every fall and spring semester in which you are enrolled.
 Only one scholarship is awarded per student per year.
-Otherwise, the tuition for Early College courses follow Indiana University rates and fees (approximately $725 for each three-credit class).
+Otherwise, the tuition for Early College courses follow Indiana University rates and fees.